Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ## Bugtrackers

-TeamServer can connect to bugtrackers in order to streamline the remediation process.
+Contrast can connect to bugtrackers in order to streamline the remediation process.
 Individual or groups of discovered vulnerabilities can be sent directly to a configured bugtracker so that development groups may implement a fix.

 ### Support

-TeamServer supports integrations with:
+Contrast supports integrations with:

 1. Mozilla Bugzilla
 2. Atlassian JIRA